 Why, you might ask?
 Well, the primary industry of Belize is tourism.
 So, admitting that tourists might be a target here isn’t good for business.
 Whether it’s the hotels, resorts, or home rental owners, no-one will tell you to be careful.

 I could talk about many cases of many tourists and expats assaulted or murdered in Belize since I’ve been here.
-In fact, I already have, and things have not gotten better since I wrote this article.
+In fact, I already have.

 The bottom line is, since I arrived, I’ve learned first-hand there’s more serious crime than I thought.
 And definitely more the expat blogs and tourism industry says!